-STEP 1: choose a few countries
+Travel itinerary 1: choose a few countries

-STEP 2: DECIDE THE DESTINATION
+Travel itinerary 2: DECIDE THE DESTINATION

-A budget is divided into
+A TRAVEL BUDGET is divided into the following 6 points:

 - transportation: within the country, and also to enter and leave the country

-- Food: dinners, breakfasts, eating from the supermarket, etc…
+- food: dinners, breakfasts, eating from the supermarket, etc…

 - activities: tours, theater tickets, kayak rental, etc…